dcppc/2018-july-workshop/docs/reimbursements.md

 (since we will be using UC Davis to reimburse expenses for this meeting.).

-**All requests for reimbursement (other than mileage & parking meters) must be accompanied by an Itemized Receipt.**
+**All requests for reimbursement (other than mileage & parking meters) must be accompanied by an itemized receipt.**

 ### Forms
-- Please complete the [Travel Reimbursement Worksheet](https://github.com/dcppc/2018-may-workshop/raw/master/docs/TravelReimbursementWorksheet.doc) for a refund _(Note, you have to download the word file to view it.)_
+- Please complete the [Travel Reimbursement Worksheet](https://github.com/dcppc/2018-july-workshop/raw/master/docs/TravelReimbursementWorksheet.doc) for a refund _(Note, you have to download the word file to view it.)_

 ### Meals
 - **Save all your receipts.**